Tip Calculator

 Split if needed

-Enter how many people will split the total.
-The calculator will show each pays and tip per person.
+Enter how many people will share the total.
+The calculator will show what each person pays and the tip per person.

 4. 4